godot-escoria/escoria-docs/getting_started/camera.rst

    Some camera commands may not work as expected if you have camera limits defined.
-Ensure that the position the camera is told to point at is within the room's active camera limit. e.g. If you were making a game in 320 x 200 resolution, and your room limits were [100,100,1000,1000], the top left coordinate the camera could reach would be [420,300], while the bottom right coordinate it could reach would be [680,800].
+Ensure that the position the camera is told to point at is within the room's active camera limit; e.g. if you were making a game using a resolution of 320 x 200, and your room limits were [100,100,1000,1000], the top left coordinate the camera could reach would be [420,300], while the bottom right coordinate it could reach would be [680,800].

 .. hint::

-   The coordinates passed in camera script commands refer to where the centre of the camera will point.
+   The coordinates passed in to camera script commands refer to where the centre of the camera will point.

 Targets